 Students explore the profound record of first-person accounts in diaries and memoirs uncovered in the years since the Holocaust, and gain remarkable insights into the struggle for life as both young and old writers describe day-to-day life coping in the ghettos, imprisoned in the death camps, hiding on the run, and fighting for their lives.

 The Star and the Crescent: The Long Relationship of Judaism and Islam

-Jews and Muslims have co-existed, at times peacefully and at other times contentiously, for more than a millennium.
+Jews and Muslims have co-existed, both peacefully and contentiously, for more than a millennium.
 What do they have in common?
-What are the sources of tension and conflict between Judaism and Islam?
-Although there were moments of strife, during the first thousand years after the founding of Islam it was better to be Jewish in a Muslim country than in a Christian country.
+What are the sources of tension and conflict?
+During the first thousand years after the founding of Islam, it was better to be Jewish in a Muslim country than in a Christian country.
 Only after that period did the relationship between Jews and Muslims deteriorate, particularly in the Middle East.
 Outside the Middle East, though, Jews and Muslims continue to find ways to coexist peacefully and often productively.
-This course will examine the longstanding relationship between Judaism and Islam, between Jews and Muslims, broadening our understanding and challenging our assumptions.
+This course will examine the longstanding relationship between Judaism and Islam, broadening our understanding and challenging our assumptions.